brightblack/secOpsKata/README.md

 # SecOpsKata

-SecOpsKata is a framework for training & testing security professions with the tools they're using.
+SecOpsKata is a framework for training & testing security professionals and the tools they're using.
 It attempts to ensure that for the whole security chain from unauthorised event to (potentially) triage by a human, results are consistent in detecting breaches of systems accounts or data.

 To carry it out there are several components:
 - agents to initiate events which should be detected as malicious or non-malicious